-A list of children identified as having SEND is kept and updated by the SENDCo.
+A list of children identified as having SEND is kept and updated by the SENCo.

-Ordinarily available inclusive practice and monitoring children's progress
+Quality first teaching and monitoring children's progress

 The school's system for observing and assessing the progress of individual children will provide information about areas where a child is not progressing satisfactorily.
-The classteacher will inform the SENDCo of the lack of progress.
-The SENDCo will add the child's name to the written records and under these circumstances, classteachers may need to consult the SENDCo to consider what else might be done.
-This review may lead to the conclusion that the pupil requires help over and above our ordinarily available inclusive practice within the classroom setting.
+The classteacher will inform the SENCo of the lack of progress.
+The SENCo will add the child's name to the written records and under these circumstances, classteachers may need to consult the SENCo to consider what else might be done.
+This review may lead to the conclusion that the pupil requires help over and above that which is normally available within the classroom setting.
 The key test of the need for action is evidence that current rates of progress are inadequate.
 Adequate progress can be defined in a number of ways.
 It might be progress which:

-- closes the attainment gap between the child and their peers - prevents the attainment gap growing wider - is similar to that of peers starting from the same attainment baseline, but less than that of the majority of peers - matches or betters the child's previous rate of progress - ensures access to the full curriculum - demonstrates an improvement in self-help, social or personal skills

-• demonstrates improvements in the child's behaviour.
+- closes the attainment gap between the child and their peers - prevents the attainment gap growing wider - is similar to that of peers starting from the same attainment baseline, but less than that of the majority of peers - matches or betters the child's previous rate of progress - ensures access to the full curriculum - demonstrates an improvement in self-help, social or personal skills - demonstrates improvements in the child's behaviour.